RealWagmi/anon-integration-guide/projects/bybit/README.md

     - Futures OTOCO order: `createPositionWithTakeProfitAndOrStopLossOrderAttached`
     - Futures OCO order: `attachTakeProfitAndOrStopLossOrderToExistingPosition`
     - Spot OTOCO order: `createSpotEntryOrderWithTakeProfitAndOrStopLossAttached`.
 Can only be a limit order.
-    - Spot OCO order: not implemented directy, as it is not supported by the API, but can be simulated as two separate TP and SL orders via the tool `createSpotTakeProfitAndOrStopLossOrder`
+    - Spot OCO order: not implemented directy, as it is not supported by the API, but can be simulated as two separate TP and SL orders via repeated calls to the tool `createConditionalOrder` (which does not utilize your balance until triggered)

 - Bybit however supports creating a FUTURES position with a TP/SL order attached, via the TP/SL checkbox ([screenshot](https://d.pr/i/v4jUor)), and this is what we have implemented in the `createPositionWithTakeProfitAndOrStopLossOrderAttached` tool, using the CCXT feature described [here](https://docs.ccxt.com/#/README?id=stoploss-and-takeprofit-orders-attached-to-a-position).